 Did you know the structure and taxonomy of your intranet can really impact your intranet adoption and engagement?
-At our SORCE user conference we discussed how you can design an intranet structure and taxonomy to create an effective intranet.
+At our SORCE user conference we discussed a wide variety of topics including how you can design an intranet structure and taxonomy to create an effective intranet.
 I thought I would share with you some of the highlights.
 If you would like to read more please download our free guide on how to manage your intranet.

 How to create an effective intranet structure and taxonomy:

 Using language that everyone will understand is important.
 Remove acronyms from navigation and menu links, don’t assume that everyone will understand them.

 2) Menu labels – that make sense

 An effective intranet should have clear menu labels that mean something to your users.
 If in doubt get your audience to define the terminology they use to group and classify content.

 Take the time to really understand your end users and how they will use the intranet and the information they need quick access to.
 Ensuring your structure and taxonomy reflect how they use the intranet will create a positive user experience and encourage adoption.

 Design and user experience go hand in hand and optimising intranet navigation and functionality were thought to be essential for the perfect intranet by this group.